5 Essential Elements Every Spec Script Should Have

 Did you know that there are important elements that can help every spec script get noticed by Hollywood?

 Established Hollywood screenwriters can certainly write on spec.
 They even manage to sell their spec scripts from time to time.
-But a majority of the spec scripts out in the world today are written by unknown screenwriters looking to draw interest in their work.
+But the majority of the spec scripts out in the world today are written by unknown screenwriters looking to draw interest in their work.

 When you write on spec, you're not writing for a niche or grand audience — you're writing for the script reader.
 And that script reader has a stack of scripts on their desk or in their computer folder.
 They crave to find that glowing original and unique script that stands out amongst the rest.